 From weaving school to world-renowned craft designation

-Penland School of Crafts is an internationally-celebrated center for education in contemporary and traditional craft, dedicated to helping people live creative lives.
+Penland School of Craft is an internationally-celebrated center for education in contemporary and traditional craft, dedicated to helping people live creative lives.

-Founded in 1929 to preserve the craft of weaving in mountain communities, the school offers instruction by world-renowned teachers in a variety of media including books and paper, clay, drawing, glass, iron, metals, photography, printmaking and letterpress, textiles, and wood.
+Founded in 1929 to preserve the craft of weaving in mountain communities, the school offers instruction by world-renowned teachers in a variety of media including books and paper, clay, drawing and painting, glass, iron, metals, photography, printmaking and letterpress, textiles, and wood.

-Penland School of Crafts offers one-week and two-week classes in the summer and eight-week sessions in the spring and fall.
+Penland School of Craft offers one-week and two-week classes in the summer and one-week and eight-week sessions in the spring and fall.
 The school also offers three-year residencies to provide a stimulating and supportive environment to artists who are at a transitional point in their careers.

-Visitors can view and buy works by of instructors, resident artists, students and neighboring artists at Penland Gallery, which also offers special exhibitions.
-Visitors can also take a tour of the campus (listed on the National Register of Historic Places), view the studios of resident artists, and pick up a map to dozens of working studios in the local area.
+Visitors can view and buy works by instructors, resident artists, students and neighboring artists at Penland Gallery, which also offers special exhibitions.

 For gallery hours, class information and other news, visit their website.